techmengg/obscra/PERFORMANCE.md

 # Performance Optimizations

-This document outlines all the performance optimizations implemented in the wnreader application.
+This document outlines all the performance optimizations implemented in the Obscra application.

 ## Database Optimizations